ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 statement, but instead of numerical answers being printed out, it will produce the English message

+NO UNIQUE SOLUTION

-N0 UNIQUE SOLUTION We could have used any other recognizable tnessnge between the two quotation marjcs that would have indicated to us that no unique solution was possible for the given coefficients.
+We could have used any other recognizable tnessnge between the two quotation marks that would have indicated to us that no unique solution was possible for the given coefficients.

 After printing the warning message the computer will execute next statement 90, an END statement, which stops the running of the program.
 (The running will